vmagnin/fundamental_constants/README.md

 and generates a Fortran module in the file `src/CODATA_constants.f90`.

+It also generates a Fortran test program which uses that module to generate a text file reproducing the two first columns, with (nearly) the same formatting as in the CODATA NIST file.

 The 2018 CODATA set contains 354 constants.

-Some of them, terminated by "...", can be computed from others.
+# Ready to use Fortran modules

+In the `validated_modules` directory, you will find directories for each recent CODATA sets with:
+- the corresponding `CODATA_constants.f90` module,
+- the `fortran_generated_????.txt` file generated using this module.
+A graphical diff tool was used to verify that the numbers printed in that file are identical to numbers in the NIST file.

+But please read all the present README file before using those modules.

-# Generating the Fortran file
+# Generating a Fortran file

-## Default: all latest recommended values
+## Default options

 From the project root directory, type:
 ```bash